 - Valves – A badly seating valve will cause low compression and also allows excessive oxygen into the combustion chamber.
 That’s a lean condition and that means backfiring.

 - Rings – Worn out rings means the engine is low on compression and that causes poor combustion which means unburnt fuel in the exhaust system.

 - Worn camshaft – A worn camshaft will reduce valve opening which in turn reduces either fuel mixture or spent gas depending on the valve.

 - Bent pushrod – Pushrods transfer cam movement into valve opening.
 To do this in OHV type engines they use a metal rod.
 If the rod bends, it becomes shorter and won’t open the valve correctly.

 Failed Head Gasket

 Head gaskets are a graphite material sandwiched between the two halves of the engine.
-Its function is to create a perfect seal, prevent compression from leaking out and prevent oxygen getting in and to keep oil and compression separated.
+Its function is to create a perfect seal, prevent compression from leaking out and prevent oxygen from getting in, and to keep oil and compression separated.

 How To Check Head Gasket

 To check for head gasket failure a leak-down tester is commonly used.
 As before, it fills the engine with air and a gauge indicates a fault by how much pressure is lost over a given period.
 However, most mechanics just hear the air escaping and diagnosis is over – replace the gasket.